jjw2/SDC_Term1_P4/README.md

 ![alt text][image5]

 ## 8. Lane Position and Tracking
 The functions above all handle finding lane lines in a single image.
 Given that we're tracking lane lines in a video, we can use information from successive images to help smooth out our lane projections/estimates and also deal with cases where we're not able to detect lane lines in a given frame.
-In order to track lane lines over time, classes were created to processand store information.
+In order to track lane lines over time, classes were created to process and store information.

 A Line class was created to process store information about each lane line:
 - polynomial fit, with history